sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 <div style="margin:15px 0px 15px 0;">
 <span style="font-weight:800">When Does Dough Become a Bagel?<d-cite key="8"/></span>
 The study identifies duplicate images in the validation and training sets.
 Interestingly, each image in a group of duplicates is found to have a different label.
-This indicates duplicates were removed only within the same class, incorrectly assuming that duplicate images cannot have different label.
+This indicates duplicates were removed only within the same class, incorrectly assuming that duplicate images cannot have different labels.
 The work emphasizes the importance of addressing not only duplicates but also near-duplicate images, e.g., similar photos from the same photoshoot.
 </div>

 <!--